Meråker Line: Construction

 The choice of route through Stjørdal remained a controversy.
 The Stjørdalselva river created a barrier just north of Hell, making it cheaper to build the line on the south shore of the river until Hegra.
 This would make the line bypass Stjørdalshalsen on the north shore, the largest town between Trondheim and Östersund.
 Despite massive local protests, Parliament ultimately chose the southern alternative.
-The added distance reduced Stjørdalshalsen's trade role while reducing railway revenue as the steam ships continued to run on the route, thus reducing the profitability of the line.
+The added distance reduced Stjørdalshalsen's trade role while reducing railway revenue as the steamships continued to run on the route, thus reducing the line's profitability.
 Stjørdalselva Bridge was opened in 1902 when the Hell–Sunnan Line opened to Stjørdal.

 Blasting commenced during a ceremony in 1875, although regular construction work on the line did not commence until the following year.
 The immediate line into Trondheim was the last to start, in 1878, following disagreements about the plans.
-By then 54 km of track were laid from Leangen Station to the border between the municipalities of Nedre Stjørdal and Øvre Stjørdal.
+By then 54 km of track was laid from Leangen Station to the border between the municipalities of Nedre Stjørdal Municipality and Øvre Stjørdal Municipality.
 The first train ran from Rotvoll Station, just outside Trondheim, to the international border on 27 August 1879.
-Starting on 11 February 1880, a weekly train service was operated and regular revenue services began on 17 October 1881, although the line was not yet completed to Östersund.
+Starting on 11 February 1880, a weekly train service was operated, and regular revenue services began on 17 October 1881, although the line was not yet completed to Östersund.

 In Trondheim, the existing railway station for the Trondhjem–Støren Line was built as a cul-de-sac station at Kalvskinnet.
 This could not serve the Meråker Line and the station was thus moved to Brattøra, an artificial peninsula immediately north of the city center.
 Thus the station became located next to the new port facility.
 With the construction of the Røros Line, it was decided to connect both lines to the same station.
-The cost of the new station was 1.4 million kroner.
+The new station cost was 1.4 million kroner.
 Trondheim Station did not open until 1882.